 Shoyo and his team go up against Kitagawa Daiichi.
 At first, they’re losing miserably.
 However, thanks to Shoyo’s desire to not give up, along with the fact that he’s a good jumper, they start scoring points in the second set.
 Unfortunately, the match ends when Kitagawa Daiichi reaches 25 points.

 After the tournament, Shoyo talks with Kageyama.
-Kageyama tells him that if wants to make it in volleyball he has to become strong.
-Shoyo takes this to heart, and begins training with the girls’ team.
+Kageyama tells him that if wants to make it in volleyball he must become strong.
+Shoyo takes this to heart and begins training with the girls’ team.

 When Shoyo starts high school at Miyagi Prefectural Karasuno High School, he discovers that Kageyama is also there and plans to join the volleyball team.
-At first, Daichi Sawamura, the team captain, kicks them off the team because they refuse to cooperate; he only agrees to consider letting them come back if they can defeat Kei Tsukishima and Tadashi Yamaguchi, the other two first-years, in a three-on-three match.
-Shoyo and Kageyama’s team win the first set of the match, while the other team wins the second; in the end, all four first-years make it onto Karasuno’s boys’ volleyball team.
+At first, Daichi Sawamura, the team captain, kicks them off the team because they refuse to cooperate.
+He only agrees to consider letting them come back if they can defeat Kei Tsukishima and Tadashi Yamaguchi, the other two first-years, in a three-on-three match.
+Shoyo and Kageyama’s team wins the first set of the match, while the other team wins the second; in the end, all four first-years make it onto Karasuno’s boys’ volleyball team.

 Over the course of the series, we get to know some of the other players on Karasuno’s team: Koshi Sugawara, Asahi Azumane, Ryunosuke Tanaka, and Yu Nishinoya.